josharnow/PanDerm/README.md

 cd classification
 bash script/HAM_finetune_train.sh # you can replace this with your_script.sh
 ```
-Note: Remember to adjust the path config to your desired storage location.
+Note: Remember to adjust the `pretrained_checkpoint` argument to your storage location of pretrained model weights.

 ### Evaluation
 ```bash
 cd classification
 bash script/HAM_finetune_test.sh # you can replace this with your_script.sh
 ```
+Note: Note: Remember to adjust the `resume` argument to your storage location of finetuned model weights.

 ## 5. Skin Lesion Segmentation